sara-nl/sdrdocs/source/pages/rest-api/workflow-deposit.rst

 Tools
 ---------------------

 In the descriptions of each step of the workflow, the programming language Python is used.
+Any language or tool that supports HTTP protocol methods can be used instead.
+Examples are cURL or wget.

 .. _rest-api-deposit-workflow: